Full-shape BOSS constraints on dark matter interacting with dark radiation and lifting the $S_8$ tension: Datasets and statistics

 \item \bf BAO(+RSD)\rm: BAO data is added from the 6dFGS measurements at $z=0.106$ \cite{Beutler:2011hx}, SDSS at $z=0.15$ \cite{Ross:2014qpa} and from SDSS-III DR12 \cite{BOSS:2016wmc}.
 Moreover, we include eBOSS DR14 Lyman-$\alpha$ auto-correlation \cite{deSainteAgathe:2019voe} and cross-correlation with quasars \cite{Blomqvist:2019rah} (see also \cite{Cuceu:2019for}).
 When \emph{not} including FS in the analysis, we also include the measurement of $f\sigma_8$ from redshift space distortion (RSD) of BOSS DR12 \cite{BOSS:2016wmc}.

 \item \bf KiDS\rm: Simillarly to \cite{Simon:2022ftd}, we implement the KiDS-1000 likelihood from \cite{KiDS:2020suj} as a split-normal likelihood with $S_8 = 0.759\substack{+0.024\\-0.021}$.

 \item \bf Full-shape (FS)\rm: Data from BOSS DR12 from different cuts of the sky (NGC and SGC) \cite{BOSS:2016wmc, Reid:2015gra, Kitaura:2015uqa}, divided in two $z$ slices between $0.2<z<0.5$ ($z_1$) and $0.5<z<0.75$ ($z_3$) .
 The likelihoods\footnote{Available at \url{https://github.com/oliverphilcox/full_shape_likelihoods}.} are constructed using the covariance matrix estimated from a set of 2048 mock catalogs from ‘MultiDark-Patchy’ \cite{Abbetal,Rodriguez-Torres:2015vqa} and the window(free) function of \cite{Philcox:2020vbm,Philcox:2021ukg}.
-We use the information from the power spectrum monopole, quadrupole and hexadecapole (up to $k_{\rm max} = 0.2h\,\textrm{Mpc}^{-1}$), real-space power spectrum proxy from \cite{Ivanov:2021fbu} (up to $k_{\rm max} = 0.4h\,\textrm{Mpc}^{-1}$), the BAO post-reconstructed spectrum from \cite{Philcox:2020vvt}, similarly to what was done in~\cite{Philcox:2021kcw} and based on~\cite{BOSS:2016hvq}.
+We use the information from the power spectrum monopole, quadrupole and hexadecapole (up to $k_{\rm max} = 0.2h\,\textrm{Mpc}^{-1}$), real-space power spectrum proxy from \cite{Scoccimarro:2004tg,Ivanov:2021fbu} (up to $k_{\rm max} = 0.4h\,\textrm{Mpc}^{-1}$)\footnote{This refers to a combination of redshift-space multipoles that approximate the power spectrum perpendicular to the line-of-sight~\cite{Scoccimarro:2004tg} (termed $Q_0$ in~\cite{Ivanov:2021fbu}), reducing the impact of the fingers-of-god effect, and therefore allowing for an extension to smaller scales ($k_{\rm max} = 0.4h/\textrm{Mpc}^{-1}$).
+We take into account the cross-covariance between $Q_0$ data and the individual multipoles in order to avoid double counting~\cite{Philcox:2021kcw}.}, the BAO post-reconstructed spectrum from \cite{Philcox:2020vvt}, similarly to what was done in~\cite{Philcox:2021kcw} and based on~\cite{BOSS:2016hvq}.
 For the priors in the bias and counter-term parameters from the large-scale bias expansion of Sec.~\ref{sec:bias_expansion} we considered the same setup as described in \cite{Philcox:2021kcw}, with each bias and stochastic parameters being fit separately in each dataset.
 We explicitly checked that none of the bias terms reaches the prior bounds.\footnote{A recent analysis of the full shape pipeline pointed out the impact of prior volume effects on the posterior of cosmological parameters when used with BOSS data and without including {\it Planck} data~\cite{Simon:2022lde}.
 Here we use FS information only in combination with Planck.
 Furthermore, we use statistical indicators based on best-fit values (see below) that are by construction not affected by volume effects.
 Finally, in light of some possible discrepancy of BAO reconstructed data~\cite{Gil-Marin:2015nqa,BOSS:2016hvq} also pointed out by~\cite{Simon:2022lde}, we checked that our results are not affected by including/removing the contribution from reconstructed BAO data.}

 \end{itemize}